pytorch/pytorch/docs/source/compile/nn-module.rst

 and run forward/pre-forward hooks.
 If you install hooks before calling `torch.compile` and then do not remove or alter the hooks later, your use case should be supported by default.

-**hooks on 'allowed modules'**
-`torch.compile` treats common modules such as torch.conv, as well as modules that are difficult to trace, specially by allowing them to be called opaquely in the dynamo graph instead of traced into by dynamo.
-For such modules, hooks currently trigger a graph-break so that the affected modules run outside of dynamo.
-Depending on the model, this could introduce a significant performance regression, and additional work is required to improve this support.

 **skip_nnmodule_hook_guards**
 By default, `torch._dynamo.config.skip_nnmodule_hook_guards` is set to True, meaning no guards will be installed on each nn.Module hook dictionary, improving runtime by reducing guard execution time, at the cost of not noticing